 WHO WE ARE

-Since 1954, LARC, Inc. has dedicated itself to meeting with quality and foresight the needs of individuals with developmental disabilities and their families living in Lee County and northern Collier County.
-Our mission now, as it was then, is to promote and provide opportunities in the community for these individuals to achieve as independent, dignified and responsible lifestyle as their individual capabilities allow.
+Since 1954, LARC, Inc. has dedicated itself to meeting with quality and foresight the needs of individuals with intellectual and developmental disabilities and their families living in Lee County and northern Collier County.
+Our mission now, as it was then, is to empower and support people with disabilities and their families to achieve their full potential.
 LARC, Inc. accomplishes this mission through the provision of a continuum of award winning community based services, using timely, individualized, goal-oriented methods.
 LARC, Inc. offers vocational training, community residential services, and a vast diversity of other state-of-the-art community inclusion services on a full time, year round basis for local people with developmental disabilities.
 LARC, Inc. currently provides programs and services for approximately 300 local men and women annually.
 Many of these individuals participate in several of LARC’s various community programs.

 1954 – LARC was Founded